siridi10/Data_Science_Assignment/README.md

 In this repositry I try to answer all the assignments of Full Stack Data Science Course which is provided by <href>https://ineuron.ai/</herf> taught by Krish naik and Sudhanshu kumar.<br>
 <br>
-Learning and Exploring the DATA SCIENCE FIELD.
+Trying to Explore the field of DATA SCIENCE .